RackConnect v3.0 requirements

 - For a detailed list of the network devices currently supported by RackConnect v3.0 and their capabilities, see the article RackConnect network device comparison.

 - Your devices must be deployed in a region supported by RackConnect v3.0.
-The regions supported, as of October 2014, are DFW, IAD, ORD, LON, HKG, and SYD.
+The regions supported are DFW, IAD, ORD, LON, HKG, and SYD.

 - You can have multiple RackConnect v3.0 configurations in multiple regions, but each configuration is an independent entity and cross-communication between configurations in different regions is not possible with RackConnect v3.0 (although, cross-communication between regions might be possible with a VPN solution).